mroavi/vim-julia-cell/README.md

 Usage
 -----

-ipython-cell sends code from Vim to Julia using [vim-slime].
+julia-cell sends code from Vim to Julia using [vim-slime].
 For this to work, Julia has to be running in a terminal multiplexer like GNU Screen or tmux, or in a Vim or Neovim terminal.
 I personally use tmux, but you will find `screen` installed on most *nix systems.

-It is recommended that you familiarize yourself with [vim-slime] first before using ipython-cell.
-Once you understand vim-slime, using ipython-cell will be a breeze.
+It is recommended that you familiarize yourself with [vim-slime] first before using julia-cell.
+Once you understand vim-slime, using julia-cell will be a breeze.

-ipython-cell does not define any key mappings by default, but comes with the commands listed below, which I recommend that you bind to key combinations of your likings.
+julia-cell does not define any key mappings by default, but comes with the commands listed below, which I recommend that you bind to key combinations of your likings.
 The [Example Vim Configuration](#example-vim-configuration) shows some examples of how this can be done.